MIDFIELDR/midfieldr/docs/reference/toy_term.md

 ## Format

-`data.table` with 1114 rows and 13 columns keyed by student ID:
+`data.table` with 1095 rows and 13 columns keyed by student ID and term.

 - `mcid`: